 the pillar of the Burundian economy.
 The main cash crops of Burundi (tea and coffee) are the main drivers of economic growth and make up

-proportion of exports of Burundi.
+a significant proportion of exports of Burundi.

-Coffee production achieved 31,000 tons.
+Coffee production achieved 31,000 tonnes.
 The increase

 Burundi” augmented the price it pays farmers by 44%.

 - Agriculture: 27% of GDP.
 60% of Burundian exports

 - Public services: 25% of GDP

 - Manufacturing: 12%

 - The main natural resources of Burundi are cobalt and copper.

 - Top exports of Burundi are coffee and sugar.